cadence-day/docs/docs/developers/getting-started.md

 ---

 _We are looking for contributors!
-If you'd like to work with creating API, SDK, or integration documentation, please reach out to us at [dev@cqdence.day](mailto:dev@cadence.day)._
+If you'd like to work with creating API, SDK, or integration documentation, please reach out to us at [dev@cadence.day](mailto:dev@cadence.day)._